Article written by Elisa

 This article may contain compensated links.
 Please read disclaimer for more info.

-Rouen is one of the capitals of the Normandy region and of the most beautiful cities in northern France.
+Rouen is one of the capitals of the Normandy region and one of the most beautiful cities in Northern France.
 It is located between Paris in Ile-de-France and Le Havre in Normandy, and it is bisected by the Seine River on its way to the Atlantic Ocean.

 In medieval times, Rouen was a busy port and grew rapidly.
-Hundreds of buildings remain from that time, hovering above cobblestone streets and next to breath-taking cathedrals.
-These landmarks are what makes Rouen one of the best-preserved medieval cities in all of France.
+Hundreds of buildings remain from that time, hovering above cobblestone streets and next to breathtaking churches.
+These landmarks are what make Rouen one of the best-preserved medieval cities in all of France.

-Rouen is an easy day trip from Paris by train but there’s so much to see, do, and try that we recommend spending at least one night on site.
+Rouen is an easy day trip from Paris by train, but there’s so much to see, do, and try, so I always recommend spending at least one night on site.
+If you have decided that you want to visit Rouen, then here’s a list of the best things to do in Rouen, France, for every kind of traveler.

 Are you planning a trip to Rouen last minute?